sagieppel/MatSeg-Synthethic-Dataset-Generation-Script/README.md

 See the paper [Learning Zero-Shot Material States Segmentation, by Implanting Natural Image Patterns in Synthetic Data](https://arxiv.org/pdf/2403.03309.pdf) for more details.

-The generated dataset (generated using this script) can be found  here: [1](https://e.pcloud.link/publink/show?code=kZHCcnZOfzqInb3anSl7xzFBoqCDmkr2JKV),[2](https://icedrive.net/s/SBb3g9WzQ5wZuxX9892Z3R4bW8jw)
+The generated dataset (generated using this script) can be found  at: [1](https://e.pcloud.link/publink/show?code=kZHCcnZOfzqInb3anSl7xzFBoqCDmkr2JKV),[2](https://icedrive.net/s/SBb3g9WzQ5wZuxX9892Z3R4bW8jw)

 ## What does this generate?